LS-2ednar/OpenFOAM_Programming/README.md

 ### Third example
 The Cell Growth is determined prior to an the calculation of of the flowfield (using simpleFoam) followed by the custom function also the concept of a substrate is introduced and an changing value for the specific growthrate is implemented.

-### Forth example
+### Forth example (still some issues which need to be faced)
 Here the pimple algorithm is modified to work with specific values which are added to an "cellProperties" dictionary and calculate the value of cells and substrate after every iteration.
-To do this initially the pimpleFoam solver application is copyied the .C file is renamed and adjusted in the Make/files file.
+To archive this the pimpleFoam solver application is copyied then the .C file is renamed and adjusted in the Make/files file.
 Then an additional TestEqn.H is introduced where the calculation of cells and substrate is done.
+Note that at this stage the calculated values are not reflecting the acctual values.
+This is due to the way the function is updated every timestep.
+Further, the outputfile no just shows the last calculated value which needs some more modifications.